Permanent, Regular, Full-Time Position (Policy Level A)

 - Knowledge and experience with Ontario labour unions and the broader labour movement in Canada;

-- A minimum of a graduate degree, and 5 years experience within advocacy organizations, labour unions, research institutes, public sector agencies, or professional associations, or the equivalent combination of education and work experience; and
+- A minimum of a bachelor’s degree (graduate degree preferred), and 5 years experience within advocacy organizations, labour unions, research institutes, public sector agencies, or professional associations, or the equivalent combination of education and work experience; and

 - Ability to work on projects individually and in collaboration with other staff members independent of supervision.